swapnilh/whisper/README.md

 ~~~

-## Common Issues:
+## FAQs :
 ~~~
-1. Nstore build fails (no such instruction: clflushopt) Older machines may not support CLFLUSHOPT to change CLFLUSH to CLFLUSHOPT in whisper/nstore/src/common/libpm.h

-2. Echo runtime error - no free memory of size XX available.
+#### 1. For Nstore-{YCSB, TPCC} and Echo I get a runtime error that says "no free memory of size 128 available".
+What do I do ?

-The persistent memory pool has run out of space.
-It is stored as a file on disk (/dev/shm/efile/ by default).
-Delete this file.
-If this doesn't work, increase the size of the PM pool in kv-echo/echo/include/pm_instr.h by increasing value of the macro - PSEGMENT_RESERVED_REGION_SIZE
+Nstore and Echo create a file in /dev/shm (zfile for nstore and efile for echo}
+which act as persistent memory pools.
+So does every application in WHISPER.
+The default size is 1GB.
+When space is low, the above error is thrown.
+Simply increase it by altering the PSEGMENT_RESERVED_REGION_SIZE in Nstore and Echo.
+Delete the old pool, recompile and re-run.
+Suggested sizes are :

+2GB = (2UL * 1024 * 1024 * 1024)
+4GB = (4UL * 1024 * 1024 * 1024)
+8GB = (8UL * 1024 * 1024 * 1024)